ronniross/asi-active-learning-dataset/README.md

 Each "experiment run" within this repository is uniquely named to reflect its specific nature and purpose.
 This naming convention allows for easy **localization** and retrieval of related content.
 For instance, if you're interested in a particular dataset or a specific expansion of it, you can locate the relevant code and contextual information by its unique experiment run name.
 Each "experiment run" cal also have many "batches".

+.ipynb files are shared first then eventually I'll convert into .csv and .parquet files.

 > ## Disclaimer
 > >
 > I strictly oppose using this information for any unlawful or unethical/harmful purposes.
 I am not liable for any improper use of the information shared in this repository.